 Article 18 of 25

 Renault has a car for every occasion.
-Find out whether one of them could be perfect for your needs by reading our Renault overview.
+Find out whether one of them could be perfect for your needs by reading our Renault car brand overview.

 Renault is a long-standing French institution and an automotive giant, particularly after its partnership with Japanese brand Nissan.

 The French and Japanese marques very much keep their own separate identities, though.
 Renault produces adventurously-styled cars in mainstream family market segments – such as hatchbacks, MPVs and SUVs.

 Renault’s best-selling cars are the Clio and Megane small and medium hatchbacks, family SUVs such as the Captur and Kadjar, as well as the Scenic MPV.

 Renault has been a real pioneer of electric vehicles, too.
 Its produced the Twizy microcar and the all-electric Zoe - the latter is based on the Clio, but powered solely by batteries.